The Hitchin Fibration for Symmetric Pairs: The Regular Quotient

 We now recall that, by Theorem \ref{theorem : structure of nilpotent cone}, for each irreducible component $S\in Irr(\cN_{\fp})$ there is a unique regular $K$-orbit $\cO_S$ of $\fp$ in $S$.
-Furthermore, by Lemma \ref{lem: existence of sections}, there is a (non-unique) Kostant--Rallis section $\kappa_{S}:\fa\git W_{a}\rightarrow \fp^{reg}$ such that $\kappa_{S}(0)\in \cO_S$.
+Furthermore, by Lemma \ref{lem: existence of sections}, there is a (non-unique) Kostant--Rallis section $\kappa_{S}:\fa\git W_{\fa}\rightarrow \fp^{\reg}$ such that $\kappa_{S}(0)\in \cO_S$.

 Let $\cI$ denote the set of $H$ orbits on $\cN_{\fp}^\reg$.
 For each representative pick a Kostant-Rallis section $\kappa_{i}$ whose image at 0 is in the regular nilpotent $H$ orbit $i\in \cI$.
-Let $\cS_{i}$ be the image as used to define the Kostant-Rallis section in section \ref{subsec: generalities on Kostant Rallis sections}.
-For $i\in \cI$, we then have a morphism
+Let $\cS_{i}$ be the image of the corresponding Kostant-Rallis section.
+Let $I_{\cS_i}^\reg = I^\reg|_{\cS_i}$.
+Then, by Proposition \ref{prop: I/J is representable}, the fppf quotient sheaf